Books & Products

 by David R. Given

 An extensive treatment of the issues of plant conservation.
 Examines the causes of plant rarity and endangerment, and details the management of plant populations in natural habitats, in modified landscapes, and off-site.
 The importance of botanical gardens and amateur horticulturists to germplasm preservation is explored.
 Going beyond the biology of conservation, chapters are devoted to the ethical, educational, and economic aspects of plant conservation.
 An essential reference for those concerned with how best to preserve our botanical heritage, from conservationists to home gardeners.
-Out of print, we have a handful of new copies left.
+Sold out

 The Remarkable Baobab